What is chickenpox?

 Chickenpox is a highly contagious disease caused by a virus.
 It is most common in children.
 Most cases occur in people who are younger than 15 years of age.
 Chickenpox is usually a mild illness.
 The most common symptom is itchy red dots that appear over the entire body.
 The dots turn into fluid-filled blisters and end as scabs.
 The disease can also cause flu-like symptoms, including fever, drowsiness, poor appetite, headache, and sore throat.
 Some children get sicker than others.

 Chickenpox can be a very serious illness in infants and adults.
-It can cause problems such as skin infections, brain swelling, and pneumonia.
+It can be especially serious if you are pregnant or have a compromised immune system.
+Chickenpox can cause problems such as skin infections, brain swelling, and pneumonia.
 Because it is so contagious, a child who has chickenpox shouldn’t go to school or day care until all the sores have dried or crusted.
 Many parents miss work during the time their child has chickenpox.

 Chickenpox was once a common childhood disease until a vaccine was invented to prevent it.
 Today, you can keep your children from getting chickenpox by making sure they get the vaccine.

 The purpose of a vaccine is to prevent you from getting a specific disease.
 The chickenpox vaccine is called the varicella vaccine.
-It is called varicella because the varicella virus causes the disease.
+Varicella is the name of the virus that causes the disease.
 It is given by injection (shot).
 More than 90% of people who receive the vaccine will not get chickenpox.
 People who get chickenpox after having the vaccine usually don’t get as sick.

 Who should be vaccinated against chickenpox?

-Not everyone should get the varicella vaccine.
+Not everyone should get the chickenpox vaccine.
 Those who shouldn’t include:

-The following people should talk to their doctor before getting the varicella vaccine:
+You should talk to your doctor before getting the vaccine if you:

-- A person with an immune system disease, such as HIV.
+- Have an immune system disease, such as HIV.

-- A person receiving high doses of steroids, such as prednisone.
+- Are receiving high doses of steroids, such as prednisone.

-- A person receiving treatment for cancer with X-rays, drugs, or chemotherapy.
+- Are receiving treatment for cancer with radiation, drugs, or chemotherapy.

-- A person who has recently received blood products, such as a blood transfusion.
+- Have recently received blood products, such as a blood transfusion.

-Talk to your doctor if you have any questions about whether you should receive the varicella vaccine.
+Talk to your doctor if you have any questions about whether you should receive the chickenpox vaccine.